 4.1 Responsibilities of Student Organizations and Affiliated University Groups

-A student organization or a group affiliated with the university shall be deemed responsible for acts of prohibited conduct committed by individuals when such acts:
+A student organization or a group affiliated with the University shall be deemed responsible for acts of prohibited conduct committed by individuals when such acts:

 a) Are mandated, sponsored, approved, or encouraged by the group or organization, whether explicitly or implicitly; or

-b) Take place in the context of a tradition, custom or past practice of the group or organization; or
+b) Take place in the context of a tradition, custom, or past practice of the group or organization; or

-c) Are reasonably foreseeable as a result of an activity carried on by the student organization or affiliated university group.
+c) Are reasonably foreseeable as a result of an activity carried on by the student organization or affiliated University group.

-Students residing in properties owned by organizations or groups affiliated with the university will be held responsible for their conduct, conduct of their guests and controlling access to their premises.
+Students residing in properties owned by organizations or groups affiliated with the University will be held responsible for their conduct, conduct of their guests and controlling access to their premises.

 4.2 Student Organizations and Affiliated University Group Compliance with University Policy

-Student organizations and affiliated university groups must be in compliance with university policies, procedures and regulations.
+Student organizations and affiliated University groups must be in compliance with University policies, procedures, and regulations.
 Prohibited conduct includes, but is not limited to, misappropriation of funds, misuse of property, improper registration or misrepresentation of an organization or group, or abuse of student election regulations.

 4.3 Conduct Resolution and Enforcement Procedures

-For information concerning the code resolution procedure(s) to be utilized, refer to Part 5.
-Procedures and Part 6, Hearing Procedures for Potential Suspension or Explusion Cases.
+For information concerning the Code resolution procedure(s) to be utilized, refer to Part 5.
+Procedures and Part 6, Hearing Procedures for Potential Suspension or Expulsion Cases.

-When a student organization or an affiliated university group is charged with prohibited conduct, the presiding officer or individuals affiliated with the group shall be required to participate as representatives of the group in proceedings conducted under this code.
+When a student organization or an affiliated University group is charged with prohibited conduct, the presiding officer or individuals affiliated with the group shall be required to participate as representatives of the group in proceedings conducted under this Code.

 In some cases, organizational officers or members also may be charged with individual violations related to the original incident involving the organization, in separate proceedings.